kevbu/micropython-bme280/README.md

 import machine
 import bme280

-i2c = machine.I2C(0, pins=('GP11', 'GP10'))
+i2c = machine.I2C("X")
 bme = bme280.BME280(i2c=i2c)

-print(bme.temperature, bme.pressure, bme.humidity)
+print(bme.temperature(), bme.pressure(), bme.humidity())
 ```

 #### Detailed usage ####

-The `temperature`, `pressure` and `humidity` properties are convenience functions that provide human-readable string values to quickly check that the sensor is working.
+The `temperature`, `pressure` and `humidity` functions are convenience functions that provide human-readable string values to quickly check that the sensor is working.
 In practice, the methods to use are:

 * `get_temperature()`: returns the temperature in hundredths of a degree celsius.
 For example, the value 2534  indicates a temperature of 25.34 degrees.
 * `get_pressure()`: returns the atmospheric pressure.
 This 32-bit value consists of 24 bits indicating the integer value, and 8 bits indicating the fractional value.
 To get a value in Pascals, divide the return value by 256.
 For example, a value of 24674867 indicates 96386.2Pa, or 963.862hPa.